flosommerfeld/ESP8266-IKEA-Skarsta-Trotten-Web-Dashboard/README.md

 # ESP8266-Ikea-Skarsta-Trotten-Web-Dashboard
 ![arduino build workflow](https://github.com/flosommerfeld/ESP8266-Ikea-Skarsta-WebDashboard/actions/workflows/build-arduino-sketches.yml/badge.svg)

-Web Dashboard for controlling a Ikea Skarsta/Trotten table which comes from the factory with manual height adjustment.
+Web Dashboard for controlling an Ikea Skarsta/Trotten table which comes from the factory with manual height adjustment.

 The hardware selection and 3D models of this project are mainly based on the [Instructable](https://www.instructables.com/Motorizing-an-IKEA-SKARSTA-Table/) of user pashiran.
-In comparison this project uses a website ("web dashboard") for controlling the table height and a ultrasonic sensor for measuring the height instead of an optical endstop.
+In comparison, this project uses a website ("web dashboard") for controlling the table height and a ultrasonic sensor for measuring the height instead of an optical endstop.
 There are no hardware switches, just the website which can be accessed via the hosted ESP8266 server (which shall be in the same network as your clients).

 ## Showcase
 ![](res/dashboard.png)